 For a cell supporting on-demand SSB SCell operation,

-Support RRC based signaling to activate on-demand SSB transmission on the cell.
+Support RRC based signaling to provide transmission status of on-demand SSB transmission on the cell.

 This RRC signaling also provides SCell activation (i.e., the parameter sCellState is set to activated).